-In the underbelly of what, inside, looks like a dormant UFO, deep in the heart of the rising "esports capital of europe", Team Liquid now trains it's almost-inhuman talent to become the “most winningest” specimens esports has ever seen.
+In the underbelly of what looks like a dormant UFO, deep in the heart of the rising "esports capital of europe", Team Liquid has been training it's talent to become the “most winningest” team.
+Here's how.

 The building itself sits atop a pretty sci-fi looking transport hub, and is the final addition to Utrect’s city center renovation.
 As such, the Utrecht municipality has been “enthusiastically involved” in the project, according to Brittany Lattanzio, Team Liquid’s Senior Talent Manager.

 The whole build is just under 280,000 square foot of eco-conscious architecture, built using recycled and bio-based materials, complete with a fancy living wall.
 And Team Liquid itself takes up a solid 11,400 square foot of that space.

 Health Kit is PC Gamer's coverage of health, ergonomics, and wellness, which is currently being produced with support from AMD.
 Throughout the rest of 2020, we'll be publishing more health-related articles and videos with advice from doctors and other specialists.

 The completion of the facility landed just shy of Team Liquids 10 year anniversary in partnership with Dell Alienware, who put down over $452,000 worth of PCs and monitors alone.
 Now that's a tin anniversary gift I could get behind.

 This is really the first time Alienware has done anything of this scale, explains Lattanzio.
 So, it’s been as much of a mental investment for the company as it has been a financial one.
 The development has also been an opportunity for Alienware to explore “what the future of esports can really look like for them,” says Lattanzio.
 Honestly, it’s looking bright if these pictures are anything to go on.